sneakerhax/Posts/posts/Broken into Offensive Security.md

 * Ability to work in teams more often
 * Frequently asked to show "impact"
 * Harder to publish public content on behalf of your company
-* More interaction with your customers
+* More direct interaction with your customers

 ### Putting it all together